 By identifying areas where you can streamline your processes, you can undertake steps to drastically reduce lead times.
 Shorter lead times mitigate the impact of price fluctuations on your supply chain that result in the bullwhip effect.

-While it’s possible to implement strategies to mitigate the risk of the bullwhip effect disrupting your supply change, how to avoid the bullwhip effect altogether is a bigger challenge.
+While it’s possible to implement strategies to mitigate the risk of the bullwhip effect disrupting your supply change, avoiding the bullwhip effect altogether is a bigger challenge.
 Below are three strategies to help you avoid the bullwhip effect.

 1. Improve forecasting